Guide to the New Orleans Art Markets

 Although technically not a market under any organization’s umbrella, the art lined along the fence and on the sidewalks of Jackson Square and the Pontalba buildings flanking it often rivals what you might find in a gallery on Julia Street.
 The loose, self-regulated colony of artists that, weather permitting, displays their original artwork day in and day out, is as essential to the scene as the historic buildings themselves.
 All vendors have a permit from the city, and quite a few of them have been selling in Jackson Square for decades.
 You’ll find them all year round, but more artists come out on weekends, in the evenings, and during big events like Mardi Gras.

-When: Last Saturday of every month
+When: Second Saturday of every month

 Hours: 10 a.m. – 4 p.m.

-The Arts Market New Orleans is the Arts Council’s free, open-air, family-friendly monthly marketplace that features between 80 and 130 artists, both local and from all over the Gulf Coast.
+The Arts Market New Orleans is the Arts Council’s free, twice-monthly open-air, family-friendly monthly marketplace.
+All exhibited artwork is original and made by hand and created by a rotating roster of more than 300 juried regional artists, both local and from all over the Gulf Coast.
 You’ll find affordable paintings, photography, ceramics, and glasswork, plus everything from jewelry to soap.
 Food vendors and live music are also featured.
+The Arts Market also includes the annual Luna Fete.

 Where: 700-1010 Decatur Street, French Quarter